devleaks/cockpitdecks-docs/docs/Resources/Laminar X-Plane and Toliss Specific Buttons.md

 X-Plane weather is flexible and proposed with several variant.
 We designed a few set of X-Plane specific button representation to present these data sets.

-- Weather from external source (Metar, TAF)
+- Weather from external source (METAR, TAF)
-- Weather from X-Plane (from global items like Metar)
+- Weather from X-Plane (from global items like METAR)
 - Weather informations from X-Plane (from clouds and wind *layers*)

 # Toliss Airbus Aircrafts